 Remember, any attempt at resuscitation is better than no attempt and your quick action can give them the best chance of survival.

-Push hard and fast in the middle of the person’s chest to deliver CPR.
-You don’t have to be qualified to perform CPR and any attempt at resuscitation is better than none.
+Learn how to perform CPR.
+You do not have to be qualified and any attempt at resuscitation is better than none.

-Use an AED to deliver a shock as soon as possible.
-AEDs are deliberately designed to be easy to use (even with no training) and safe for both the user and the patient.
+Learn how to administer life-saving shocks.
+AEDs are designed to be easy to use (even with no training) and safe for both the user and the patient.

 During a cardiac arrest, finding an AED is a race against time.
 But in the chaos of the moment, it’s hard to navigate with panic setting in.
 The first step is always to call triple zero (000).
 Once you have called, you can use the Heart of the Nation app to help you locate up to 10 registered AEDs within five kilometres of your location, anywhere in Australia.